 Tent Ridge, just a 5 minute drive away from the lodge, has been on my hiking wish list for years.
 But you really need a beautiful sunny day without threat of a thunderstorm as most of the hike is exposed.
 There was still too much snow on the ridge for my comfort in June but with luck we’ll be back to do it in August.

 Adventurous hikers can continue past Chester Lake to Three Lakes Valley.
-That adds another 4.5 km to the day and 240 m of elevation gain.
+That adds another 4.5 km to the day and 240 metres of elevation gain.

 The Burstall Pass trailhead is directly across from the Chester Lake parking lot.

 The hike to Warspite Lake is ideal for families or a hiker who wants an easy out and back hike to a beautiful lake in 60 – 75 minutes.
 For those looking for more you can continue to Black Prince Cirque – steeply through swaths of wildflowers – and enjoy some superb views.

 The trailhead is 30 minutes south of the lodge.